spatie/laravel-medialibrary/README.md

     'ffmpeg_binaries' => '/usr/bin/ffmpeg',
     'ffprobe_binaries' => '/usr/bin/ffprobe',
 ];
 ```

-And finally you should add a disk to `app/config/filesystems.php`.
+By default medialibrary will store it's files on Laravel's `public` disk.
+If you want a dedicated disk you should add a disk to `app/config/filesystems.php`.
 This would be a typical configuration:

 ```php
     ...